About Us & News

 Fetal Alcohol Spectrum Disorder matters.
 We educate, network, & share resources - to improve the lives of individuals, families and communities across Newfoundland and Labrador.

 The fasdNL Network was officially formed in December 2012.
-For several years prior to the formation of the fasdNL Network we, as a group of individuals, came together due to a shared interest in Fetal Alcohol Spectrum Disorder (FASD) as a Provincial FASD Committee.
+For several years prior to the formation of the fasdNL Network we, as a group of individuals, came together due to a shared interest in Fetal Alcohol Spectrum Disorder (FASD) as a Provincial FASD Board.
 Some of us have done work in our respective fields with individuals and/or families affected by FASD; others are caring for children affected by FASD.
 We all share a common interest in this topic and in supporting people throughout the area in which we serve.

 July 8, 2016